 We summarize important points below the video for quick review.

 - It’s important to wear a hat, which helps keep your entire body warm.
-Wearing a hat will prevent heat loss, so your circulatory system will have more heat to distribute to the rest of the body.
+Wearing a hat prevents heat loss, so your circulatory system will have more heat to distribute to the rest of your body.

-- Make sure your middle layer of clothing, such as a sweatshirt or fleece, covers you neck.
+- Make sure your middle layer of clothing, such as a sweatshirt or fleece, covers your neck.
 Hoodies are good options.

 - Ideally, gloves and boots have inserts that can be removed for easier and faster drying.

 - Remember that heat escapes through the extremities, so give your feet some love.
 It’s not a good idea to wear cotton socks because they don’t wick away moisture and can leave your feet wet and blister-prone.
 Fabrics like acrylic, CoolMax®, or wool (when it’s really cold) are better options.